johnhutchinson99/classicplatformer/README.md

  2. Now that the project is imported into Eclipse, run the project by right-clicking "GUI.java" in the Eclipse Package Explorer and choosing "Run As" >> "Java Application".

 ### Accessing Demo 2 - Compiling and Running: Using Command Line
  1. Follow Steps 1-3 of from "Accessing Demo 1 - Compiling and Running: Using Command Line", except download [Version 0.0.2](https://github.com/johnhutchinson99/classicplatformer/tree/Version-002-Demo-2) in Step 1.
+ 2. Run "java GameGUI"

+ ### Accessing Demo 3 - Compiling and Running: Using Eclipse
+ 1. Follow Steps 1-4 of from "Accessing Demo 1 - Compiling and Running: Using Eclipse", except download [Version 0.0.2](https://github.com/johnhutchinson99/classicplatformer/tree/Version-002-Demo-2) in Step 1.
+ 2. Now that the project is imported into Eclipse, run the project by right-clicking "GameGUI.java" in the Eclipse Package Explorer and choosing "Run As" >> "Java Application".

+### Accessing Demo 3 - Compiling and Running: Using Command Line
+ 1. Follow Steps 1-3 of from "Accessing Demo 1 - Compiling and Running: Using Command Line", except download [Version 0.0.2](https://github.com/johnhutchinson99/classicplatformer/tree/Version-002-Demo-2) in Step 1.
  2. Run "java GUI"